 WordPress may be Open Source and free to use, but you still need to find a hosting provider, web developer, graphic designer, and support agency, to see your project right through to completion.

 If you are new to web development, we recommend testing the water and contacting a handful of different digital agencies to discuss their rate card.

-The best way to do this is to create a short-list, and put together an outline of your requirements, an approximate budget, your project timescales, and your decision criteria.
+The best way to do this is to create a short-list of agencies, and put together an outline of your requirements, an approximate budget, your project timescales, and your decision criteria.
 You can then share this information with your short-list and evaluate the results to help find your ideal digital partner.

 What you pay for these services can vary a great deal from agency to agency, so we have put together a rough guide to help give you an idea of what to expect.